reinefjord/pass2csv/README.md

   -g executable, --gpg executable
-                        path to the gpg binary you wish to use (default 'gpg') -a, --use-agent       ask gpg to use its auth agent --encoding encoding   text encoding to use when reading gpg output (default 'utf-8')
+                        path to the gpg binary you wish to use (default 'gpg') -a, --use-agent       ask gpg to use its auth agent --encodings encodings
-  -o file, --outfile file
+                        comma-separated text encodings to try, in order, when decoding gpg output (default 'utf-8') -o file, --outfile file
-                        file to write exported data to (default stdin) -e pattern [pattern ...], --exclude pattern [pattern ...] regexps for lines which should not be exported -f name pattern, --get-field name pattern
+                        file to write exported data to (default stdin) -e pattern, --exclude pattern
+                        regexp for lines which should not be exported, can be specified multiple times
+  -f name pattern, --get-field name pattern
                         a name and a regexp, the part of the line matching the regexp will be removed and the remaining line will be added to a field with the chosen name. only one match per password, matching stops after the first match -l name pattern, --get-line name pattern
                         a name and a regexp for which all lines that match are included in a field with the chosen name